VAT on Google search engine activity? Share

 When the payment is not made of an amount of money, the tax base is the normal value of the supplied consideration and, when this cannot be fixed, the market price of the service (i.e. the price of the service if the latter was provided by a third party against payment of an amount of money).
 It cannot be lower than the cost price of the service.

 If VAT is due on the use of the search engine, Google has to determine the tax base under the control of the tax administration.
-Since, in addition, some allowances may be accepted, we can only provide here some conjecture on this matter.
+Basically, the added value of personal data corresponds to the difference between the value of advertising targeted at the user's personal data and the value of advertising not based on these data.

 Where would VAT be payable?